input-output-hk/essential-cardano-content/content/faq/my-light-wallet-is-showing-an-incorrect-balance-or-says-im-not-delegated-to-a-stake-pool.md

 title: My light wallet is showing an incorrect balance or says I'm not delegated to a Stake Pool
 tags:
-  - "#cardano"
+  - Cardano
   - light wallet
-  - Hot wallet
+  - hot wallet
   - Wallet
   - FAQ
   - Yoroi